jedkohjk/CareerCoachFuzzer/README.md

 For cases that fail within expectation, the query that caused the failure will be printed, followed by a short explanation.

 If an unexpected error occurs, an exception may be thrown and the program may terminate.
-You may type query into IDE to find the query that caused the error.
+You may type query into IDLE Shell to find the query that caused the error.
 ## Assumptions & Interpretations
 * 'Alphabetical order' for sorting names is interpreted as ASCII order.
 Lower-case letters are treated as equivalent to upper-case letters (using the ASCII values of the upper-case letters).
 * It is assumed that no one is named -.